Jan Kmita z Wiśnicza

 Jan Kmita z Wiśnicza (ca. 1330 - died 1376 in Kraków) was a Polish knight.

 He became general starost of Ruthenia and Sieradz (1351–1367), starost of Lwów (1371) and starost of Kraków (1375).
 In the name of King Louis I of Hungary he governed Ruthenia in 1372–1375.

+Kmita is known for having the Nowy Wiśnicz Castle erected which served as a defensive residence for him and his family.

+He was killed while attempting to put down a riot consisting of Kraków townspeople and knights in conflict with Hungarian settlers.

 Jan was the first Kmita who used the Szreniawa coat of arms with a cross.